laurenyew/CompanyListApp/README.md

 * Display the full details of a selected store on a separate screen

 #### List View Requirements
-- [ ] Consume and parse the data JSON feed from url http://sandbox.bottlerocketapps.com/BR_Android_CodingExam_2015_Server/stores.json
+- [x] Consume and parse the data JSON feed from url http://sandbox.bottlerocketapps.com/BR_Android_CodingExam_2015_Server/stores.json
-- [ ] Cache the data using a method of your choice
+- [x] Cache the data using a method of your choice
-- [ ] Display a message to the user if a data connection or cache is not available
+- [x] Display a message to the user if a data connection or cache is not available
-- [ ] Fetch the data asynchronously
+- [x] Fetch the data asynchronously
-- [ ] Display the returned data in a ListView with a custom list item layout as per example
+- [x] Display the returned data in a ListView with a custom list item layout as per example
-- [ ] When use taps on list item, display a new screen that displays all of the details of the selected store
+- [x] When user taps on list item, display a new screen that displays all of the details of the selected store

 NOTE: The instructions requested a ListView, but used a RecyclerView instead.

+Extra features:
+- Phone number on detail page is linked to open native phone
+- Displaying latitude/longitude in detail page was replaced with a button that opens Google Maps with the appropriate latitude/longitude